-BASS MUSEUM, COLLINS PARK, MIAMI BEACH
+BASS MUSEUM, COLLINS PARK, MIAMI BEACH, USA

 5 DECEMBER – 8 DECEMBER 2012

-The Space Beneath Us is a landscape work that interacts with human activity and scale to become part of the daily life of a park.
+THE SPACE BENEATH US is a landscape work that interacts with human activity and scale to become part of the daily life of a park.
 The installation is a spatial take on the geometric structures of the Homage to the Square paintings and prints by Joseph Albers.
 The project continues experimenting with different media to reinterpret Albers’ pieces, a constant interest shown in Dávila’s body of work.
-Once more, the artist explores the possibility of reproducing these colored square-paintings in a threedimensional way, as well as subverting painting to sculpture and contemplation to activity.
+Once more, the artist explores the possibility of reproducing these colored square paintings in a three-dimensional way, as well as subverting painting to sculpture and contemplation to activity.

 Commissioned by Art Basel Miami Beach.